Do you suffer with dry eyes that worsen in the spring?

 Caution: Although your eyes may feel itchy and uncomfortable, try to avoid rubbing your eyes, as it can worsen your symptoms and even damage your cornea— which can result in further complications.

-If you experience dry eye symptoms on a daily basis, schedule an appointment with your eye doctor for a proper diagnosis and effective treatment plan.
+If you experience dry eye symptoms, schedule an appointment with an eye doctor for a proper diagnosis and effective treatment plan.

-5 tips to help you manage dry eyes this spring
+5 tips to help manage dry eyes this spring

 1. Use a humidifier